Skip to Main Content

 Drying Out History: Waterproofing Virginia’s Older Homes

-Richmond, VA, has some of the most beautiful historic homes in the whole United States.
-Along with that history, though, comes a few waterproofing problems that modern homes don’t have to deal with.
+Richmond, VA, has some of the most beautiful historic homes in the United States.
+That history, though, comes with a few waterproofing problems that modern homes don’t have to deal with.

-The good news is that there are waterproofing options available to you if you live in an older home.
-Unfortunately, they’re going to be harder to implement than they would be if you lived somewhere else.
+The good news is that waterproofing options are available for older homes.
+Unfortunately, they will be more complex to implement than they would be if you lived somewhere else.

 Why?
-Let’s take a gander at some of the differences between waterproofing new and old homes so you can better budget for your historic repairs.
+Let’s examine some of the differences between waterproofing new and old homes so you can better budget for your historic repairs.

 What Causes Leaks in Older Houses?